 And click on Generate Sales orders.

-As MX supports Sales Quote Split and creation of multiple orders the system at this point determines how many sales orders need to be generated and in which order which line item needs to be put.
+As DSP supports Sales Quote Split and creation of multiple orders the system at this point determines how many sales orders need to be generated and in which order which line item needs to be put.
 Together with split in header price conditions.

 On the sales, the order is generated it looks as shown below.

 The user can next select the new order and click on the create button to send the order into ERP.